education-tech-stack/todo-list-frontend/README.md

 ### Add Tasks 📝
 TaskHub simplifies task creation with a straightforward interface.
 Users can swiftly add tasks to their designated columns, minimizing time spent on administrative tasks.

+### Edit Tasks ✏️
+Effortlessly update task details with the edit feature.
+Users can modify task names, descriptions, and other information to keep their tasks accurate and up-to-date.

+### Delete Tasks 🗑️
+Remove unnecessary tasks with the delete feature.
+TaskHub allows users to declutter their board by easily removing tasks that are completed or no longer relevant.

 ### Reorder Tasks 🔄
 Effortlessly reorder tasks within columns to prioritize work.
 TaskHub's intuitive drag-and-drop functionality makes task management a breeze.